xWink/Discord-Bot/README.md

 `!bang` - play Russian roulette

-`!mybang` - shows player's bang scores
+`!mybang` and `!daily` - shows player's bang scores and when their daily reward resets

 `!bangscore` or `!bangscores` - shows high scores for attempts, deaths, survival rate, and death rate